HackYourFuture/JavaScript1/Week2/MAKEME.md

 9. Change the function `vehicle` to use the list of question 5.
 So that `vehicle("green", 3, 1)` prints "a green new caravan".

-10. Use the list of vehicles to write an advertisment.
+10. Use the list of vehicles to write an advertisement.
 So that it prints something like: `"Amazing Joe's Garage, we service cars, motorbikes, caravans and bikes."`.
 (Hint: use a `for` loop.)

 11. What if you add one more vehicle to the list, can you have that added to the advertisement without changing the code for question 8?